-We aim to provide a high degree of flexibility to ensure that every employee feels supported and encouraged to have a healthy balance between work and home commitments.
+We aim to ensure that every employee feels supported and encouraged to have a healthy balance between work and home commitments.

 School run, or early morning parkrun?
 No problem!
 With rehearsals typically starting at 10am, there's no need for breakfast clubs, and you can even get your daily exercise out of the way before work.